lanpartis/Type-on-Strap/pages/about.md

 tags: [About]
 ---

 Hi there.
+I'm Feather Jiao.
-I'm Feather Jiao, a student of Osaka University persuing my masters in Artificial Intelligence and Human Robot Interaction.
+After getting my bachelor's degree of Computer Science in Beijing University of Posts and Telecommunications, I am now pursuing my Masters in Artificial Intelligence and Human Robot Interaction in Osaka University, Japan.